Faslodex (chemical name: fulvestrant) is approved by the U.S. Food and Drug Administration:

 Costs for Faslodex can vary.
 If you have health insurance, check with your insurance company to see if and how much of the cost of Faslodex is covered.
 If you don't have health insurance or your insurance doesn't cover the cost of Faslodex, ask your doctor or nurse about programs in your area that may be able to help.

 AstraZeneca, the company that makes Faslodex, offers the AZ Cancer Support Network, which can help you learn about prescription programs.
-In the United States, call 1-866-992-9276, or visit the AstraZeneca patient prescription assistance programs page.
+In the United States, call 1-866-992-9276, or visit the AZ&Me Prescription Savings Programs page.

 You can also read the Breastcancer.org Paying for Your Care section for information on additional types of financial assistance and cost-lowering tips.